Skip to content

 Scope

-AEO addresses: content formatting for featured snippets, structured FAQ content, authority and citation building, answer-oriented content strategy, and presence in AI assistant responses.
+AEO addresses: content formatting for featured snippets, structured FAQ content, authority and citation building, answer-oriented content strategy, and presence in AI assistant responses that pull from live indexed sources.

 What GEO Does